Frequently Asked Questions

 A: The program university believes your first year is important and priceless, so it won't cost you a dime.

-Q: Can I join this program if I am not a CSM major or if I am a psychology major?
+Q: Can I join this program if I am not a CSM major?

 Q: How do I join the CSM BOND program?

-A: Students must first accept their admission into Fresno State and ensure their ELM/EPT scores are available for review by June 1st as well as complete the CSM BOND application by June 2nd.
-Students must then register for Dog Days, prepare for the Calculus Readiness Test (CRT) if applicable and pay close attention to their Fresno State emails for any updates.
+A: Students must first accept their admission into Fresno State and complete the CSM BOND application by June 2nd.
+Students must then register for BOND specific Dog Days (June 21-22), and pay close attention to their Fresno State emails for any updates.

 Q: Do I have to attend the Summer Experience?

 A: Yes.
 The Summer Experience is a required component of the CSM BOND program and failure to attend can forfeit your position in the program.
-This year the Summer Experience will be from August 14th to 18th, the week before classes start.
+This year the Summer Experience will be from August 16th to 17th or 20th to 21st.
 Additional information about the Summer Experience will be sent out to your Fresno State email as we get closer to the date.
-If you have concerns about attending the Summer Experience or possible time conflicts, please email our coordinator Nalong Mekdara, email@example.com.
+If you have concerns about attending the Summer Experience or possible time conflicts, please email the Advising and Resources Center Director, Jaime Arvizu, firstname.lastname@example.org.

 Q: What are the required CSM BOND classes?